wailuen/homebridge-sensibo-sky/README.md

 # Usage Notes

-* This module modified from the original Sensibo and adopted for Sensibo Sky to improve the stability due
-* to the constant ERRCONNECT from Sensibo server when there is too many request.
-The original refresh is
+* This module modified from the original Sensibo and adopted for Sensibo Sky to improve the stability due to the constant ERRCONNECT from Sensibo server when there is too many request.
-* now splitted to the individual pods instead of all at one go to mininize error from the sensibo server.
+* The refresh is now splitted to the individual pods instead of all at one go to mininize error from the sensibo server.
 * Had also resolved bugs on the fan and better error handling when Sensibo server does not respond.
 * A fan speed of 0 means "auto".
 Otherwise it makes a logical progression from low to high.

+* Most code adopted from pdlove.
+Credits goes to original author pdlove